A walk-behind spreader is used to apply grass seed.

 The pH level of soil is tested in a lab.

-Soil amendments are similar to fertilizer, but they have specific nutrients that can focus better on a specific deficiency.
+Soil amendments are similar to fertilizer but have specific nutrients that can focus better on a particular deficiency.

 • Test the soil of your lawn to ensure it’s at the proper pH level.
 If the soil is at a neutral pH level, amendments probably aren’t needed.